-Go, Gold, Goa: Researchers find traces of gold in iron ore deposits
+Go, Gold, Goa: Researchers Find Traces Of Gold In Iron Ore Deposits

 "Detection of gold in the samples has been reported.
 The gold concentration ranges from 7.71-13 ppm indicating auriferous nature of Goa's iron ore.
 There needs to be further research on neglected auriferous iron ore of Goa," the research paper states, adding that it is the first such report on "the detection of gold from the BHQ (banded hematite quartzite) and the BMQ (banded magnetite quartzite) of Goa".

-Mining exploration for iron ore in Goa began in the Portuguese era, when a cash-trapped Portuguese empire allocated mining leases to its colonial subjects in Goa for the purpose of exploration and export.
+Mining exploration for iron ore in Goa began in the Portuguese era, when a cash-strapped Portuguese empire allocated mining leases to its colonial subjects in Goa for the purpose of exploration and export.

-Several hundred mining leases were allotted to local residents out of which nearly 100 were in operation until 2012, when a Rs 35,000 crore mining scam led to the first Supreme Court ban on the industry.
-While the ban was lifted after two years, mining extraction was stopped once more in 2018, which led to the second ban on the industry.

 The scholars in their study however point out that both the government sector as a regulator and private mining companies were "lacking in knowledge of systematic geochemical evaluation" of iron ore and were only oriented towards an excavation and export strategy, which "completely overlooked gold mineralisation".